jasnoorvirk26/SportsSphereCaseStudy/README.md

 ### 2. Engagement Data
 The `engagement_data` table captures customer interactions with marketing content, including social media posts and blogs.
 This information is critical for evaluating content effectiveness and its impact on product engagement.
+It features over 4,000 customer engagements with the marketing content.

 #### Columns:
 - **engagement_id**: Unique identifier for each engagement record.